-All academic programs at SNIoE are fully residential.
+The MFA program at Shiv Nadar IoE is fully residential.
 For more information about our residential facilities, please see the university website for details on the campus life, library, student clubs and societies, sports infrastructure, medical facilities, among others.

 MFA Faculty